HandsOff: Labeled Dataset Generation With No Additional Human Annotations: Introduction

 These limitations make collecting ever increasing amounts of hand labeled data unsustainable.
 We advocate for a shift away from the standard paradigm towards a world where training data comes from an \textit{infinite collection} of automatically generated labeled images.
 Such a dataset generation approach can allow ML practitioners to \textit{synthesize} datasets in a \textit{controlled} manner, unlocking new model development paradigms such as controlling the quality of generated labels and mitigating the long-tail problem.

 In this work, we propose HandsOff, a generative adversarial network (GAN) based dataset generation framework.
 HandsOff is trained on a small number of \textit{existing} labeled images and capable of producing an infinite set of synthetic images with corresponding labels (Fig.~\ref{fig:high_level}).

 To do so, we unify concepts from two disparate fields: dataset generation and GAN inversion.
 While the former channels the expressive power of GANs to dream new ideas in the form of images, the latter connects those dreams to the knowledge captured in annotations.
 In this way, our work brings together what it means to dream and what it means to know.
 Concretely, our paper makes the following contributions: \begin{enumerate} \item We propose a novel dataset generating framework, called HandsOff, which unifies the fields of dataset generation and GAN inversion.
-While prior methods for dataset generation~\cite{zhang21datasetgan} require new human annotations on synthetically generated images, HandsOff uses GAN inversion to train on existing labeled datasets.
-HandsOff is capable of producing high quality image-label pairs by leveraging a small number $(\leq 50)$ of existing labeled images, eliminating the need for additional human annotations (Sec.~\ref{sec:framework}). \item We demonstrate the HandsOff framework's ability to generate semantic segmentation masks, keypoint heatmaps, and depth maps across several challenging domains (faces, cars, full body fashion poses, and urban driving scenes) by evaluating performance of a downstream task trained on our synthetic data (Sec.~\ref{sec:exp:vis}, ~\ref{sec:exp:segmentation}, and~\ref{sec:exp:kp_depth}). \item We show that HandsOff is capable of mitigating the effects of the long-tail in semantic segmentation tasks.
+While prior methods for dataset generation~\cite{zhang21datasetgan} require new human annotations on synthetically generated images, HandsOff uses GAN inversion to train on existing labeled datasets, eliminating the need for human annotations.
+With $\leq 50$ real labeled images, HandsOff is capable of producing high quality image-label pairs (Sec.~\ref{sec:framework}). \item We demonstrate the HandsOff framework's ability to generate semantic segmentation masks, keypoint heatmaps, and depth maps across several challenging domains (faces, cars, full body fashion poses, and urban driving scenes) by evaluating performance of a downstream task trained on our synthetic data (Sec.~\ref{sec:exp:vis}, ~\ref{sec:exp:segmentation}, and~\ref{sec:exp:kp_depth}). \item We show that HandsOff is capable of mitigating the effects of the long-tail in semantic segmentation tasks.
 By modifying the distribution of the training data, HandsOff is capable of producing datasets that, when used to train a downstream task, dramatically improve performance in detecting long-tail parts (Sec.~\ref{sec:exp:long_tail}). \end{enumerate}